 Cardiac arrest is the leading cause of death in this country, effecting approximately 350,000 Americans per year.
 Although often called a heart attack, most sudden deaths are due to a life-threatening arrhythmia of the ventricles (lower chambers) known as ventricular fibrillation or ventricular tachycardia.

-The Heart Rhythm Disorders Program at Brigham and Women’s Hospital (BWH) is staffed by an expert team of electrophysiologists – cardiologists who have extensive training in the diagnosis and treatment of heart rhythm problems – many of whom are international experts on arrhythmias.
+The Cardiac Arrhythmia Service at Brigham and Women’s Hospital (BWH) is staffed by an expert team of electrophysiologists – cardiologists who have extensive training in the diagnosis and treatment of heart rhythm problems – many of whom are international experts on arrhythmias.

 Electrophysiologists use certain invasive procedures to study the heart’s electrical system, such as placing electrode catheters into the heart to diagnose arrhythmias or to access the heart for treatment.
 They also implant devices, such as pacemakers, implantable cardioverter defibrillators (ICDs), and cardiac resynchronization devices (CRTs).

 Medications remain the frontline arrhythmia treatment for some abnormally fast heart rates, including atrial fibrillation.
 Antiarrhythmics allow physicians to stabilize the heartbeat and prevent serious complications by returning the heart to a normal rhythm.

 This procedure is used for patients who have persistent atrial fibrillation and involves sending an electrical current through the chest wall to “reset” the heartbeat to a normal rhythm.

 Patients who come to Brigham and Women’s Hospital have access to the latest innovations in both implantable cardioverter defibrillators (ICDs) and pacemaker therapy.
 For patients with recurring heart rhythm disturbances, these implantable devices can provide automatic electrical therapy on a continual basis and prevent life-threatening arrhythmias.
 Devices include: